tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/数据库架构/三节点（原金融版）_intl_en.md

 TencentDB for MySQL supports three types of architectures: single-node, two-node, and three-node.
 This document describes the three-node architecture.

-- Three-node instances adopt a one-source-two-replica architecture and support strong sync replication.
-They guarantee strong data consistency through real-time hot backup and provide finance-grade reliability and high availability.
+- Three-node instances are built on a one-source-two-replica architecture that supports strong sync replication.
+They deliver finance-grade reliability and high availability by ensuring strong data consistency with real-time hot backup.
 - Three-node instances support two resource isolation policies: general and dedicated.
 For more information, see [Resource Isolation Policy](https://intl.cloud.tencent.com/document/product/236/39794).

 ## Use Cases
-Three-node instances are ideal for industries such as gaming, internet, IoT, retail, e-commerce, logistics, insurance, and securities.
+They are widely used in a variety of industries, including gaming, the internet, IoT, retail, e-commerce, logistics, insurance, and securities.

 ## Features
 - The three-node architecture supports such source/replica replication modes as async (default), strong sync, and semi-sync.